yuuniper/Forensic_cSNPs/README.md

-# GenomicVariants
+# Forensic_cSNPs
-This is a pipeline to identify genomic variants from RNA-seq data.
+This is a pipeline to identify forensically-relevant cSNPs from RNA-seq data.

 ## Install all the required packages, softwares, and tools: